 This is a powerful question because the answer is almost always “never”.

-At this point they may know what you’re getting at, but they still are forced to face the reality of their current situation because once they’ve seen your point… it’s too late… they saw your point.
+At this point they may know what you’re getting at, but they still are forced to face the reality of their current situation because once they figure out where you’re going… it’s too late… they still see your point.

 Again, the answer is usually “yes” since network marketing is such low risk.

 Closing Question #4: If anybody else came to you and said they can stay where they’re at in life, nothing will ever change and they can give up on ever having the life they want OR they can take a small risk on something and there’s a possibility it will change everything… how would you advise them?

 If they’re honest and not completely closed off, they will have to admit that what you’re proposing isn’t really a bad idea, especially since the risk is basically non-existent.